-Compiled by Rabbi Bruce Aft, Congregation Adat Reyim of Springfield, Darcy Hirsh and Rabbi Batya Steinlauf of the Jewish Community Relations Council of Greater Washington, and the Rev. Charles Swadley, a retired United Methodist pastor with the Virginia Interfaith Center for Public Policy, with excerpts from the HIAS Haggadah Supplement 2017 and AJC Festival of Freedom Supplement.
+Compiled by Rabbi Bruce Aft, Congregation Adat Revim of Springfield, Darcy Hirsh and Rabbi Batya Glazer (formerly Steinlauf), and the Rev. Charles Swadley a retired United Methodist pastor and board member of the Virginia Interfaith Center for Public Policy, with excerpts from the HIAS Haggadah Supplement 2017 and AJC Festival of Freedom Supplement.
+Special thanks to Rabbi Abbi Sharofsky, Rabbi in Residence and Director of Intergroup Relations at JCRC of Greater Washington.